The Boomtown Rats: Mainstream success

 The band together with producer Mutt Lange embarked on recording their next album, A Tonic for the Troops (1978).
-In May, the first single "She's So Modern" reached No. 12 in UK charts.
+In May, the first single "She's So Modern" reached No. 12 in UK chart.
 A headlining tour around the UK culminated in a show filmed at the Hammersmith Odeon.
 The second single "Like Clockwork" reached the UK Top Ten at No. 6 in July.
 The album was released shortly after, while in early November, the third single "Rat Trap" became the first rock song by an Irish band to reach No. 1 in the UK.
 In addition, "Rat Trap" was also the first new wave song to claim the number one spot.
 The U.S. version of the album (with a slightly different selection of tracks) came out the next year on Columbia Records.

 The band returned to the recording studio with Lange to produce a follow-up in 1979, while they embarked on a U.S. tour in support of the album with moderate success.
 The single "I Don't Like Mondays" was released in July, also reached No. 1 in the UK.
 The song was written in response to a school shooting in California, and became a worldwide Top Ten hit, except for the United States.
 It was the band's only song to reach the U.S. Billboard Hot 100 and was included in the band's third album, The Fine Art of Surfacing released in November of that year.
 The album also contained "Diamond Smiles" and their next Top 10 hit in the UK, "Someone's Looking at You".

 In December 1980, "Banana Republic" was released, which was their last Top 10 hit, reaching No. 3.
 In the following year, the Boomtown Rats' next studio album Mondo Bongo produced by Tony Visconti appeared.
-A second single, 'Elephant's Graveyard (Guilty)', charted at 26, while the title track appears in the U.S. without much success.
-During the subsequent tour, Gerry Cott decided to depart the band that continues as a quintet.
-In December 1981 the single 'Never in a Million Years' stalled at No. 62 in the UK charts.
+A second single, "Elephant's Graveyard (Guilty)", charted at 26, while the title track was released in the U.S. without much success.
+During the subsequent tour, Gerry Cott decided to depart the band, which continued as a quintet.
+In December 1981 the single "Never in a Million Years" stalled at No. 62 in the UK chart.